steveklabnik/jujutsu-tutorial/src/customization/configuring-jj.md

 |  upstream commit 2
 ```

-To see what's actually in effect, including everything you've never set:
+We can also ask what is currently in effect, including settings we've never
+changed ourselves:

 ```console
 $ jj config list                       # your settings